mateuszbuda/brain-segmentation-pytorch/README.md

 Running this code on a custom dataset would likely require adjustments in `dataset.py`.
 Should you need help with this, just open an issue.

+## TensorRT inference

+If you want to run the model inference with TensorRT runtime, here is a blog post from Nvidia that covers this: [Speeding Up Deep Learning Inference Using TensorRT](https://developer.nvidia.com/blog/speeding-up-deep-learning-inference-using-tensorrt/).